-To enroll in the Theory and Methodology Course candidates must have completed the four foundations of education courses (Human Growth and Development I, Human Growth and Development II, Social Foundations of Education, and Philosophical Foundations of Education) with a grade point average of 2.5 or better, scored 80% or higher on the course rubrics for Social Foundations of Education and Philosophical Foundations of Education, have at least 18 credits in their major with grade point averages of 2.5 or better overall and in their major.
+To enroll in the Theory and Methodology Course candidates must have completed four foundations of education courses EDFU 3001 (Human Growth and Development I), EDFU 3002 (Human Growth and Development II), EDFU 3017 (Evaluation of Students Learning) and EDFU 3007 (Social Foundations of Education), or EDFU 4019 (Philosophical Foundations of Education) and also EDPE 3129 (Use of microcomputer in the classroom) with a grade point average of 2.8 or better.
+They also must have completed at least 18 credits in their major with grade point averages of.
+2.8 Or better overall and in their major.